acmoles/portfolio/portfolio/extra/toucanbox-personalisation.md

 The next challenge was customer retention.
 How might we make customers so satisfied with toucanBox that they want to stay subscribed for longer?
 Research offered a clear answer: _Get the right craft box to the right customer in the right quantity_.
 With a bespoke technology platform and a direct relationship with customers, toucanBox was uniquely positioned to leverage a personalised experience.

 I created several concepts, the most promising of which we named the _Box builder_.
 We tested live-data prototypes on a limited audience in production, with promising results.
 Sadly I was unable to finish this project before my move to Berlin.
 I hired, onboarded and handed over the project to a new UX designer.
-It's now released.

 <div class="columns" style="padding-top: 2em;">
 <div class="column">